 If you want to be healthier, for example, one good keystone habit might be waking up earlier.
-It’s a pretty easy change, so you’ll start each day with a small victory.
-Also, with more time for yourself each morning, you’re more likely to reach your other goals—like cooking a healthy breakfast or getting to the gym.
+With more time for yourself each morning, you’ll be more likely to reach your other goals—like cooking a healthy breakfast or getting to the gym.
 Finally, this change is energizing, because it will empower you to make better choices in other areas of work and play.

 Looking for a new keystone habit?
 I highly recommend beginning and ending each day with meditation.
 Whether you’d like to run a marathon or get a promotion—meditation carves a focused time each day to mentally prepare for your morning run or engage in elevated thinking about your work.

 Napoleon Hill, author of Think and Grow Rich, writes that, “the starting point of all achievement is desire.
 Keep this constantly in mind.
 Weak desire brings weak results, just as a small fire makes a small amount of heat.”